anirudhbelwadi/music-application-using-machine-learning/README.md

 <br>
 <code>source env\Scripts\activate</code> (for Windows)

-- Change the control to the cloned repository in the terminal/command prompt and install the required packages using the following commands:
+- Change the control to the cloned repository's directory in the terminal/command prompt and install the required packages using the following commands:

 <code>
 pip install -r requirements.txt